echa/ng-scrollable/README.md

 When set to true (default), keyboard events for all keys supported by ng-scrollable (`SPACE`, `LEFT-ARROW`, `RIGHT-ARROW`, `UP-ARROW`, `DOWN-ARROW`, `PAGE-UP`, `PAGE-DOWN`, `HOME`, `END`) are prevented from triggering their default action (e.g. like scrolling the entire document).
 To disable this feature in your app, pass `preventKeyEvents=false` as argument.
 **Default: true**

+### preventWheelEvents
+When set to true (default), wheel events will never be forwarded to the parent DOM container (e.g. the document body).
+This prevents native body scroll when the content reaches the edge of the ng-scrollable container.
+If you set this value to false you get the native browser behaviour for `overflow:scroll` elements, i.e. the document body continues scrolling once the content reaches an edge.

 ### useObserver
 When set to true ngScrollable will observe DOM changes inside the scrollable content such as the addition or removal of DOM nodes and automatically trigger a refresh.
 Note that you still need to *manually* refresh after layout changes by sending a `content.changed` event.
 That is when adding or removing CSS classes or styles that influence the size of the scrollable container or any of its content.
 **Default: true**